Mission, Goals, and Vision

 Kay Cline founded Sustainable Seaside in April 2008.
 Her love of Seaside, its people and environment, and her desire to pursue more sustainable economic development opportunities for the city compelled her to run for mayor of Seaside in 2016.
 A Michigan transplant, Kay enjoys the beauty of the Monterey Peninsula, the diversity of the people, the closeness of neighbors and the possibilities afforded by the proximity of California State University Monterey Bay and the Fort Ord National Monument.
 Her work with Sustainable Seaside has led to improvements in local parks as well as strengthened relationships among Seaside residents who share the vision of a vibrant, sustainable economy that is balanced and strengthened by local environmental resources.

 Catherine relocated from Texas to the Monterey Bay area in 1998.
 She joined Sustainable Seaside in 2009 and has served as chair of the steering group since 2016.
-She retired from her position at HSBC Bank in 2013, ending her thirty-two years in the field of Information Technology.
+She retired in 2013 after thirty-two years in the field of Information Technology.
 Her commitment to environmental activism was inspired in the early 1970s by the writings of Rachel Carson and Frances Moore Lappé, whose work is guided by an understanding of the interconnectedness of all living systems and the impact of our individual choices on the Earth's web of life.
-She earned her B.S. in Business Computer Information Systems from Wichita State University in Wichita Falls, Texas, where she grew up.
-She has been a board member of the Monterey Peace and Justice Center since 2012 and has served as board president since 2015.

 Bertrand grew up in Alsace, France where at a young age he experienced sustainable farming practices at his grandparents' farm and thus became aware of sustainability and the environment.
 He moved to the Monterey Peninsula in 1987 and joined Sustainable Seaside in 2009.
 He works in Hospitality and is passionate about food and wine.
 He holds a Culinary Arts degree and is a certified Sommelier.
 He is active in his union and as a Delegate, he advocates for social and environmental justice.